sevi-one/sevi-one/README.md

   An NLP-Based Application for Course Outline–Driven Alignment of Outcomes and Industry Competency Demands in the BSIT Program

 - **Responsive Budget Tracker**
   Expense, Bills, Debt, and Savings Tracker with Authentication

-- **Capstone Project Collections**
-  CROSS 5.0 aligned IT project ideas with social and environmental impact
+- **FRAIM: To-Do List Application**

 ---